deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/osi-layers.md

 Transport layer receives the formatted data from the upper layers, performsSegmentationand also implementsFlow & Error controlto ensure proper data transmission.
 It also adds Source and Destination port number in its header and forwards the segmented data to the Network Layer.

-Note:The sender need to know the port number associated with the receiver's application.
+Note: The sender need to know the port number associated with the receiver's application.

 Generally this destination port number is configured, either by default or manually.
 For example, when a web application makes a request to a web server, it typically uses port number 80, because this is the default port assigned to web applications.
 Many applications have default port assigned.

 - At receiver's side:

 Transport Layer reads the port number from its header and forwards the Data which it has received to the respective application.
 It also performs sequencing and reassembling of the segmented data.

 The functions of the transport layer are :

-- Segmentation and Reassembly:This layer accepts the message from the (session) layer , breaks the message into smaller units .
+- Segmentation and Reassembly: This layer accepts the message from the (session) layer , breaks the message into smaller units .
 Each of the segment produced has a header associated with it.
 The transport layer at the destination station reassembles the message.

-- Service Point Addressing:In order to deliver the message to correct process, transport layer header includes a type of address called service point address or port address.
+- Service Point Addressing: In order to deliver the message to correct process, transport layer header includes a type of address called service point address or port address.
 Thus by specifying this address, transport layer makes sure that the message is delivered to the correct process.

 The services provided by transport layer :